thingparty/thing-party/src/blog/Post_1.md

 ---
 title: The Digital Seal
 date: 2026-01-30
-deck: How AI Prompts Function as Modern Mudras
+deck: How AI Prompts Function as Modern Mudras (written with Gemini)
 ---

 ### The Digital Seal: How AI Prompts Function as Modern Mudras